AwalaApp/network-website/couriers.md

 # Keep yourself and those around you connected

-When the Internet is unavailable, step in as a courier and help restore connectivity with Relaynet.
-Do it for profit or for the greater good.
+When the Internet is unavailable, become a Relaynet courier and restore connectivity around you.
+Do it for profit, the greater good or both!
+The only equipment you need is a phone, a tablet or a computer.